-As of December 1, 2020, Nova Scotia has had 1,315 confirmed cases of COVID-19.
+As of July 26, 2021, Nova Scotia has had 5,882 cumulative confirmed cases of COVID-19 since the onset of the pandemic.
 It is important for everyone to do their part in slowing down the spread of the virus, including self-isolation and physical distancing as per the State of Emergency directives issued on March 22, 2020.
 Downtown Halifax Business Commission (DHBC) is following the directives of public health organizations, in particular: Nova Scotia Health Authority, Health Canada, and the World Health Organization, and is asking businesses in Downtown Halifax to do the same.

 Links to Federal, Provincial, and Municipal Program and Service Updates:

 The Halifax Chamber of Commerce has created the COVID-19 NS Business, Labour and Economic Coalition, of which DHBC is an active member.
 The group represents the business and labour community and will work to support businesses, labour, and employees and allow collaboration across Nova Scotia during this uncertain time.
 The coalition virtually meets three times a week, with representatives from all orders of government on the calls.

 - Preparing to Reopen Nova Scotia